LLM Agents for Generating Microservice-based Applications: how complex is your specification?: Testing MSBAs

 \texttt{assert-fields-contains-value(response: requests.Response,f:str,v)}

-asserts that the response is a JSON array, each element in the array is a struct with field f, the field f is itself a JSON array, and f contains the value v.
+asserts that the response is a JSON array, each element in the array is a struct with field f, the field f is itself a JSON array, and contains the value v.

-In addition to common unit tests, we need to test MS-specific functionality.
-For example, we want to check that the Cardholders MS (Figure \ref{cardholders-example}) correctly computes the fine for overdue books.
+In addition to common unit tests, we test MS-specific functionality.
+For example, we check that the Cardholders MS (Figure \ref{cardholders-example}) correctly computes the fine for overdue books.
 MS-specific tests need to be customized per MS.